library-data-platform/ldlite/README.md

 LDLite
 ======

-Copyright (C) 2021 The Open Library Foundation
+Copyright (C) 2021 The Open Library Foundation.
 This software is distributed under the terms of the Apache License, Version 2.0.
 See the file [LICENSE](https://github.com/library-data-platform/ldlite/blob/master/LICENSE) for more information.